A Look At The Automotive Industry From A Class I Rail Perspective

 Source: Citi 2017 Industrials Conference, June 13, 2017

 The two top performing Class I railroads for the auto business have been Kansas City Southern (NYSE:KSU) and BNSF (NYSE:BRK.A) (NYSE:BRK.B).
 Kansas City Southern's competitive advantage is its Mexico market presence.
-The company's projection for Mexico auto production is expected to continue to increase substantially through 2020, and to flatten thereafter.
-Through early-June, the company's automobile and parts rail traffic was up 25 percent.
+The company's projection for Mexico auto production is expected to continue to increase substantially through 2020 and to flatten thereafter.
+Through early June, the company's automobile and parts rail traffic was up 25 percent.

-Kansas City Southern rail traffic growth has exceeded the light duty seasonally adjusted annual rate (SAAR) consistently over the past few years, the exception being plant closures for retooling.
+Kansas City Southern's rail traffic growth has exceeded the light duty seasonally adjusted annual rate (SAAR) consistently over the past few years, the exception being plant closures for retooling.
 Kansas City Southern's strength remains its network access to 15 plants within Mexico, including 3 new additional plants on the way in the near term.

 The two important factors that have benefited Kansas City Southern have been the Mexico mix to more light duty trucks and increasing non-U.S. exports.
 From 2011 to 2016, light duty truck and sport utility vehicles (SUV) unit sales increased from 35 to 43 percent of the total light duty sales.
 Exports to non-U.S. countries are projected to increase from 18 to 28 percent by 2018 as compared with 2015.